 1.10 release, we hope most will – and you can be sure that some other improvements, not mentioned here, will be part of

 1.10 as well.
+We will talk about some of those in future Status Reports.
 If you yourself want to work on some (major) features, join our community and talk to the contributors team!

 Linux ARM builds